This is an undergraduate level course covering the fundamental concepts of networking as embodied in the Internet.

 avoid starting a lab or programming assignment only when the deadline approaches.

-My actual CS 353 class web site for Spring 2020 is not ready yet.
+My actual CS 353 class website for Spring 2021 is not ready yet.

 Since many students are registering now, I felt that I